-Blood clots during period: How much is too much?
+Period blood clots: How much is too much?

 Everything you need to know about period clots

-- Not to be confused with venous or thrombosis clots, which can form in your veins and cause serious problems.
+• Not to be confused with venous or thrombosis clots, which can form in your veins and cause serious problems.
 Period blood clots are perfectly normal and usually nothing to worry about

-- Normal period clots are smaller than a quarter and red, brown, or black-ish in color.
-They show up occasionally and are most common on your period’s heavier days
+• Normal period clots are smaller than a quarter and red, brown, or blackish in color; they show up occasionally and are most common on your period’s heavier days

-- Keep an eye on your flow.
+• Keep an eye on your flow.
 Abnormal clots tend to be larger than a quarter and may be grayish in color.
 They may also be accompanied by heavy bleeding or unusual pain

 Is your period clotty by nature?
 Seeing jelly-like blood clots during periods might freak you out.
 However, a menstrual clot is very common and, in most cases, nothing to be worried about.